Charn11/recipes-website/README.md

 # recipes-website
-A sample website created for practice.
+This is a sample website created for practicing HTML.
+This project will include all basic HTML elements.
+This project will help to demonstrate my HTML skills.